Harihara (poet): Famous writings

-Though known for his magnum opus, his poetic talent found complete expression in his lyrical and narrative ragale poems.
-It was Harihara who popularised the ragale (couplets in blank verse), a metre native to Kannada language.
+Harihara is regarded as the inaugurator of the Śaiva hagiographic tradition in Kannada, and effectively the Kannada counterpart to Cēkkiḻār (writing in Tamil) and Pālkuriki Sōmanātha (writing in Telugu), who were his rough contemporaries.
+Harihara is credited with the popularization of the ragaḷe, a meter native to the Kannada language.
 In a deviation from the norm of the day, Harihara avoided glorifying famous mortals and continued the Jain tradition of "glorifying the spirit" and the "conquest of evil within oneself".
-So against eulogising earthly mortals was Harihara, legend has it that he physically abused his protégé Raghavanka for writing about King Harishchandra in the work Harishchandra Kavya (c.
+He was so against praising earthly mortals, that a popular story relates that he slapped his protégé and nephew, Rāghavāṅka for writing about King Harishchandra in the work Harīścandrakāvya (c.
 1200).